Chicago Cougars: History

-The Cougars were a charter member of the WHA, owned by brothers Walter and Jordan Kaiser, owners of Lakeshore Health Spa.
-(The Kaisers would be briefly involved with World Team Tennis later.)The Kaisers owned the land in Rosemont and wanted to build a sports arena on it, following the example of Nassau Coliseum.
-They saw getting a professional hockey team as a good way of getting that.
-(Ironically, the arena would eventually be built, as the Allstate Arena, but the Cougars were long gone by then.)
+The Cougars were a charter member of the WHA, owned by brothers Walter and Jordan Kaiser, owners of Lakeshore Health Spa (the Kaisers would be briefly involved with World Team Tennis years later).
+The Kaisers owned the land in Rosemont and wanted to build a sports arena on it, following the example of Nassau Coliseum.
+They saw getting a professional hockey team as a good way of getting that (ironically, the arena would eventually be built, as the Allstate Arena, but the Cougars were long gone by then).

 During the 1974 Avco Cup Finals against Gordie Howe and the Houston Aeros, the team's two home games were played at the Randhurst Twin Ice Arena in suburban Mount Prospect.
 This was because a presentation of Peter Pan starring gymnast Cathy Rigby was booked into the Amphitheatre when the National Hockey League's Chicago Blackhawks and the National Basketball Association's Chicago Bulls had both entered their own playoffs, making the Chicago Stadium unavailable for either the Cougars or Peter Pan.

 Just prior to their third season, the team was sold to Cougars players Ralph Backstrom and Dave Dryden, and player-coach Pat Stapleton after the original owners, Walter and Jordon Kaiser, were unable to secure funds to build a new arena.
 The land for the arena, originally named the O'Hare Sports Arena, was sold to the village of Rosemont and became the Rosemont Horizon (now the Allstate Arena).
 This building is the now the home of the Chicago Wolves of the American Hockey League.

 They were placed in the Western Division for their first season (1972–73) and transferred to the Eastern Division for their final two seasons (1973–74 and 1974–75) when the Philadelphia Blazers moved to Vancouver.

 The Cougars were the first North American major professional hockey team to feature player numbers on the front of their jersey in the upper right corner.
 The next professional team to adopt this feature was the NHL's Buffalo Sabres in 2006, who continued to feature front numbers on their jerseys until 2020.
 Four other NHL teams (Dallas, the New York Islanders, San Jose, and Tampa Bay) featured similar front number treatments at points between 2007 and 2015.